tvooo/thesis/Concepts.md

   ~ Variables that are accessible from *any point* in the program are in the global scope.
 The original BASIC programming language only implemented global scope.

 Block scope
-  ~ Any logical block, often denoted by containing curly braces (`{` and `}`), will create a new scope.
+  ~ Any logical block, often denoted by containing curly braces (`{` and `}`), creates a new scope.
 This is the case in the C programming language, amongst others.

 Function scope
   ~ Any function definition defines a new scope.
 Parameters of the function are part of this newly defined scope, as well as variables and function defined within that function.
 JavaScript implements function scope.

 Expression scope
   ~ A variable’s scope is limited to a single expression.
 This useful for very short-living, temporary variables.
-It is implemented by many functional languages, for example Python and ECMAScript 6.
+It is implemented by many functional languages, for example Python and \gls{ecmascript} 6.

 JavaScript, as of ECMAScript 5, implements only global and function scope\footnote{There are exceptions through the keywords `with` and `except` and the function `eval`.}.
 The run-time environment usually prepopulates the global scope with several objects and methods it exposes.
 The JavaScript engines in web browsers, for example, provide access to the \ac{dom} through the `document` object, whereas Node.js provides the `require` function to include CommonJS-style modules.